 A number of stakeholders suggested a noise abatement measure that would involve a mandatory closure of Runway 10R-28L during nighttime hours (possibly from either 10 p.m. to 7 a.m. or 9 p.m. to 9 a.m.); thus, requiring all arriving and departing aircraft to operate solely on Runway 10L-28R during these periods.
 The intended effect of this proposed measure would be to reduce noise levels in residential areas primarily located immediately west of Runway 10R-28L.
-This measures differs from the current voluntary nighttime closure in that it would be a mandatory closure; thus, preventing operational use during the closure period.
+This measures differs from the current Voluntary User Program which does not close the runway at night, but manages the use of runways based on weather and current operating conditions.
+The suggested measure would be a mandatory closure; thus, preventing operational use during the closure period.